kniadziu/enroller-fullstack/README.md

 * [vue](https://vuejs.org/) - progressive framework for building user interfaces
 * [vue-resource](https://github.com/pagekit/vue-resource) - The plugin for Vue.js provides services for making web requests
   and handle responses using a XMLHttpRequest or JSONP.
+* [Hibernate](https://hibernate.org/) - Object/Relational Mapping (ORM) framework, Hibernate is concerned with data persistence as it  applies to relational databases (via JDBC)